 Joint filing.
-Same-sex married couples will be able to file their federal taxes jointly.
+Same-sex married couples can now file their federal taxes jointly.
 Filing jointly will likely lower their tax preparation costs and should make filing simpler.

-Some couples may have higher total tax liability under the new laws, however.
+However, same-sex couples should understand the consequences of filing jointly.
+Many couples have encountered higher total tax liability under the new laws.
 “Filing jointly tends to be beneficial if one spouse earns most of the income,” says Mark Luscombe, principal federal tax analyst for CCH Incorporated, a Wolters Kluwer business.
 “But it may be detrimental if both spouses have roughly equal income.”

 One reason: Married couples may lose eligibility for tax credits that phase out above specific income levels.
-For example, the child tax credit phases out above adjusted gross income of $75,000 for single filers, but above $110,000 for married couples—so if both partners earn $75,000, they could receive the credit filing singly, but not filing jointly.
+For example, the child tax credit phases out above adjusted gross income of $75,000 for single filers, but above $110,000 for married couples—so if both partners earn $75,000, they could receive the credit filing singly, but not filing jointly in most cases.
 Similar rules govern credits for child and dependent care and adoption.

 Couples in which both spouses earn a high income are especially at risk for higher taxes when they file jointly.
-Single tax filers hit the top 39.6% income tax bracket at $400,000 in income, meaning an unmarried couple could make up to $800,000 before reaching this highest tax tier.
-Married couples reach the top bracket at $450,000.
-So, filing jointly could mean an increase of close to $32,000 in federal taxes, based on 2013 tax rates.
+Single tax filers hit the top 39.6% income tax bracket at $406,751 in income, meaning an unmarried couple with equal earnings could make up to $813,502 before reaching this highest tax tier.
+Married couples reach the top bracket at $457,601.
+So, filing jointly could result in a significant tax increase based on 2014 rates.

 Untaxed spousal health and dental benefits.
 Before the Supreme Court’s ruling, if an individual sought to cover his or her same-sex spouse under the employer’s health care plan, that coverage was taxed at the federal level as “imputed income.”
-In the post-DOMA world, a spouse’s coverage won’t be subject to federal taxation.
+Now a spouse’s coverage won’t be subject to federal taxation.
+Further, if an employer provided health coverage for an employee’s same-sex spouse prior to the June 2013 Supreme Court ruling, the employee may claim a refund of any income taxes paid on the value of coverage that would have been excluded from income had the employee’s spouse been recognized as the employee’s legal spouse for tax purposes.

 Government and workplace benefits